Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

 PCB for left and rigth handed users are available in the [PCB](https://github.com/Raphael-Boichot/Mitsubishi-M64282FP-dashcam/tree/main/PCB) folder of the project.
 To connect the sensor to the board, use a female JST connector with bended pins in order to inverse the gender of the JST cable, or simply order the [breakout PCB](https://github.com/Raphael-Boichot/Mitsubishi-M64282FP-dashcam/tree/main/PCB/Sensor%20to%20PCB%20adapter%20board).
 Be carefull with the polarity: both faces of the cables must be the same (camera sensor cable side and extension cable side, see following images).

 PCBs can be ordered at [JLCPCB](https://jlcpcb.com/) by simply uploading the gerber zip container to their site.
 JLCPCB has the advantage to be cheap and clean with the VAT for EU customers.
 Order HASL finish with 1.6 mm thickness for the two boards (default option).
-PCD designs and schematics can be edited with [EasyDA](https://easyeda.com/fr).
+PCB designs and schematics can be edited with [EasyDA](https://easyeda.com/fr).

 # Building instructions